skerkour/black-hat-rust/README.md

 How to perform effective reconnaissance?
 In this chapter we will build a multi-threaded scanner in order to automate the mapping of the target.

 #### 3 - Going full speed with async <span title="to do">🕒</span>
 Unfortunately, when a program spends most of it time in I/O operations, multi-threading is not a panacea.
-We will learn how async makes Rust code really, really fast and refactor or scanner to async code.
+We will learn how async makes Rust code really, really fast and refactor our scanner to async code.

 #### 4 - Adding modules with Trait objects <span title="to do">🕒</span>
 We will add more heterogeneous modules to our scanner and will learn how Rust’s type system helps create properly designed large software projects.